luciotato/LiteScript/devel/source/v0.8/Parser.lite.md

 #### method preprocessor(line:string)

-This is a ver crude preprocessor.
+This is a very simple preprocessor.
 Here we search for simple macros as __DATE__, __TIME__ , __TTMESTAMP__

         for each macro,value in map preprocessor_replaces